- SMPP integration guide

 What is the "Source Address"?

 When sending SMS to your endpoints using the SMS console on the EUI, you need to input a source address.
-This address will be interpreted by the receiving device, as the source of the message (like a phone number).
-The source address needs to be a numerical value (i.e. 1234).
+The default value is "EMnify", but this can be replaced by any other alphanumerical value.